mohamedmedhat/pickfu-server-code/README.md

 **How to install **

-download the code, open the code project with your favourite IDE and run npm install to start the server,  run npm start command on port 3000 and to start the api run (node tools/apiserver.js) on port 3001
+download the code, open the code project with your favorite IDE and run npm install to start the server,  run npm start command on port 3000 and to start the api run (node tools/apiserver.js) on port 3001